sanne367/antlr4-richrail-starter/README.md

-The generated classes are output to the `target/generated-sources/antlr4` directory and reside in the project's `parser` package.
+The generated classes are output to the `target/generated-sources/antlr4` directory and reside in the project's `businesslogic.parser` package.
-This is due to the standard configuration of ANTLR4, matching the location of the grammar file (`src/antlr4/parser`).
+This is due to the standard configuration of ANTLR4, matching the location of the grammar file (`src/antlr4/businesslogic.parser`).
 No further configuration required.

 # Author